WICG/display-locking/explainers/beforematch.md

   isn't a good idea because it would be likely to clash with how the page is maintaining the same state.

-#### Automatic Unlocking with activation event
+#### Automatic Revealing with activation event
-This is like "Automatic Unlocking," but with an added "activation" event emitted when content is displayed to allow developers to change other state and styles if needed.
+This is like "Automatic Revealing," but with an added "activation" event emitted when content is displayed to allow developers to change other state and styles if needed.
 ##### Pros
-* Same pros as "Automatic Unlocking."
+* Same pros as "Automatic Revealing."
 * Allows other script state and styles to be changed when content is displayed.
 ##### Cons
-* Doesn't allow "unlocked" `hidden-matchable` content to become hidden again, which could get confusing.
+* Doesn't allow script to make the `hidden-matchable` content hidden again once it has been revealed since the flag saying that is has been revealed is internal to the browser.
+This doesn't allow for use cases where the `hidden-matchable` content looks similar to a details element with a button that runs script to reveal and collapse the content.
-* Automatic unlocking and adding internal hidden state to track unlocked `hidden-matchable` sections gets complicated and confusing in the browser.
+* Automatic revealing and adding internal hidden state to track revealed `hidden-matchable` sections gets complicated and confusing in the browser implementation.

 #### CSS Pseudo Selector
 A pseudo selector, such as `:target`, would be applied to the element